The structure of a local embedding and applications to Chern classes of weighted blow-ups: The moduli space

-We note that while for the generic curve parametrized by $\ol{M}^k_I$, all tails and base locus points are marked by elements of $I$, other curves, represented by points in the boundary of $\ol{M}^k_I$, may have unmarked tails and base points.
-It is due to such points that the maps $\ol{M}^k_J \to \ol{M}^k_I $ are in general only local embedding.
-This suggests that marking all components and base points of curves and their maps will result in a moduli problem for the stack $\ol{M}_{0,m}(\PP^m, d)'$ as in section 1.
+We note that while for the generic curve parametrized by $\ol{M}^a_I$, all tails and base locus points are marked by elements of $I$, other curves, represented by points in the boundary of $\ol{M}^a_I$, may have unmarked tails and base points.
+It is due to such points that the maps $\ol{M}^a_J \to \ol{M}^a_I $ are in general only local embeddings.
+This suggests that marking all components and base points of curves and their maps will result in moduli stacks $\ol{M}'^a_I$ embedded in $\ol{M}'_{0,\cA}(\PP^n, d, a)$, constructed like in Theorem \ref{X'}.